SFTtech/nyan/doc/nyan.md

 * Human readable
 * Portable
 * More or less compact (readability > memory)
-* Data is stored as members of *NyanObjects*
+* Data is stored as members of `nyan::Object`s
-* Data is changed by patches that change members of *NyanObjects*
+* Data is changed by patches that change members of `nyan::Object`s
 * Patches can be changed by patches, that way, any mod can be created
 * Data does not contain any executed code but can specify function names and parameters.
 The game engine is responsible for calling those functions or redirecting to custom scripts
-* Namespaces to create a logical hierarchy of *NyanObjects*
+* Namespaces to create a logical hierarchy of `nyan::Object`s
 * Some `.nyan` files are shipped with the game engine
   * They describe things the engine is capable of, basically the mod api
   * That way, the engine can be sure that things exist
   * The engine can access all nyan file contents with type safety
-  * The data files of the game then extend and change the API *NyanObjects*
+  * The data files of the game then extend and change the API `nyan::Object`s
 * The nyan database provides a C++ API used by the game engine
   * Can parse `.nyan` files and add all information to the database
   * Provides hooks so the engine can react on internal changes